Buy or sell bitcoin from a local seller in-person or online on LocalBitcoins.

-1. Find a listing that sells bitcoins.
+1. Find a listing that sells bitcoin.

 2. Transfer the funds.

-3. Send bitcoins to your recipient.
+3. Send bitcoin to your recipient.

-4. Your recipient sells the bitcoins.
+4. Your recipient sells the bitcoin.

 What to look out for

 - Fraud.
-Because LocalBitcoins is a peer-to-peer service, you’ll be exchanging money and bitcoins with other people.
+Because LocalBitcoins is a peer-to-peer service, you’ll be exchanging money and bitcoin with other people.
 Be wary of deals that seem too good to be true — your instincts are probably right.

 Benefits and drawbacks